Compactification (physics)

-The advantage of the one-dimensional picture is that some calculations involving the original theory (e.g. partition functions and scattering amplitudes) are easier to perform.

-Compactification in string theory
+In string theory

 In string theory, compactification is a generalization of Kaluza–Klein theory.
 It tries to reconcile the gap between the conception of our universe based on its four observable dimensions with the ten, eleven, or twenty-six dimensions which theoretical equations lead us to suppose the universe is made with.

 For this purpose it is assumed the extra dimensions are "wrapped" up on themselves, or "curled" up on Calabi–Yau spaces, or on orbifolds.
 Models in which the compact directions support fluxes are known as flux compactifications.
 The coupling constant of string theory, which determines the probability of strings splitting and reconnecting, can be described by a field called a dilaton.
 This in turn can be described as the size of an extra (eleventh) dimension which is compact.
 In this way, the ten-dimensional type IIA string theory can be described as the compactification of M-theory in eleven dimensions.
 Furthermore, different versions of string theory are related by different compactifications in a procedure known as T-duality.

 The formulation of more precise versions of the meaning of compactification in this context has been promoted by discoveries such as the mysterious duality.